Dorothy Sample

-Dorothy Eaton Sample (1911 – September 1, 2002) was an American politician in the state of Florida.
-A Republican, she was a member of the Florida House of Representatives for the 61st district between 1976 and 1982 and for the 54th district between 1982 and 1988.
+Dorothy Eaton Sample (May 1, 1911 – September 1, 2002) was a Republican politician from Florida who served as a member of the Florida House of Representatives from 1976 to 1988.

 Early life

 Sample was born in Nyack, New York.
 Her mother was Olive B. Eaton, a teacher.
 She had a brother, Ted, and a sister, Mary.
 She was a descendant of John Eaton, a territorial governor, and two of her cousins, Dan and John McCarty, were also Florida politicians.
 Sample received her undergraduate degree in economics from Duke University and her law degree from Duke Law School.
 She received a license to practice law in North Carolina.
 She moved from Nashville, Tennessee, to St. Petersburg, Florida, in 1948.

 She held various jobs while in Pinellas County, including as a teacher, a law clerk and legal secretary and a department manager for an auto finance company.
 She was on the Florida State Children's Commission and wrote regulations for the county's License Board for Children's Centers and Family Day Care Homes.
 She ran unsuccessful campaigns for the local school board in 1972 and the legislature in 1974.

 Sample founded the Alliance for Conservation of Natural Resources, served as a president of Save Our Bays and was a vice president and regional director for the Florida Wildlife Federation.
 She led a legal effort to halt construction of Interstate 275 in St. Petersburg until an environmental impact statement was commissioned.
 For her environmental work, she received the Outstanding Conservationist Award of the Rod and Gun Club and the Florida Wildlife Special Service Award.